 Batteaux from the late 1700's are generally depicted as having been slow, crude, awkward craft.
 However, in the 1980's, archaeologist Daniel Laroche excavated four very early batteaux on the Quebec City waterfront.
 These early French-built craft have the rocker, sheer, flare and sleek lines of whitewater thoroughbreds.

 This project was to take the archaeological drawings of the Quebec City batteaux and quickly replicate the approximate shape at 2/3 scale in stitch & glue plywood construction to get a better sense of the hull form and see how it performs in whitewater.

 Here's how it was done:

 The Quebec City batteaux are 34 feet long.
 Scale models were made to work out the construction method and determine a workable size for a smaller version.
 2/3 scale was settled on, to give a 23 ft x 4 ft boat that would fit four rowing positions and a weeks worth of camping gear.
-Informal 'tank-testing' was done to get an idea of the hull's performance and behaviour under various conditions.
+Informal 'tank-testing' of the models was done to get an idea of the hull's performance and behaviour under various conditions.

-The dimensions were plotted onto plywood sheets that had been spliced into 24-foot lengths. the shapes were cut out and stitched together with plastic zip-ties. a few moulds hold the correct cross-sectional form while the corners are glued with fillets of thickened epoxy resin.
+The dimensions were plotted onto plywood sheets that had been spliced into 24-foot lengths.
+The shapes were cut out and stitched together with plastic zip-ties. a few moulds hold the correct cross-sectional form while the corners are glued with fillets of thickened epoxy resin.